Battle of Duc Duc: Battle

-Hinh moved a forward division command post to Đại Lộc and ordered the 2nd Infantry Regiment to deploy immediately to Duc Duc and relieve the defenders at Da Trach.
+Hinh moved a forward division command post to Đại Lộc and ordered the 2nd Infantry Regiment to deploy immediately to Đức Dục and relieve the defenders at Da Trach.
 Operation Quang Trung 4/74 had begun.
 Only the 3rd Battalion, 2nd Infantry, was immediately available; the 1st Battalion remained at Firebase Baldy in the Quế Sơn Valley, and the 2nd was still in Quảng Tín Province.
-Orders were sent to both battalions to move immediately to Đại Lộc District, and the 3rd Battalion moved from Da Nang to Hill 55 in northwestern Điện Bàn District to protect the deployment of artillery to support Duc Duc.
+Orders were sent to both battalions to move immediately to Đại Lộc District, and the 3rd Battalion moved from Da Nang to Hill 55 in northwestern Điện Bàn District to protect the deployment of artillery to support Đức Dục.

-Hinh saw as his first priority securing the bridge over the Sông Thu Bồn, north of Duc Duc base and over which all division elements would have to pass en route to the battlefield.
-He ordered the 1st Battalion, 2nd Infantry, just arrived from Firebase Baldy, with the 2nd Troop, 11th Armored Cavalry, to secure the bridge and had the 3rd Battalion, 2nd Infantry, on 18 July move to Duc Duc base.
+Hinh saw as his first priority securing the bridge over the Thu Bồn River, north of Đức Dục base and over which all division elements would have to pass en route to the battlefield.
+He ordered the 1st Battalion, 2nd Infantry, just arrived from Firebase Baldy, with the 2nd Troop, 11th Armored Cavalry, to secure the bridge and had the 3rd Battalion, 2nd Infantry, on 18 July move to Đức Dục base.
 His staff went to work immediately drafting the tactical plan for Quang Trung 4/74 with the objective of retaking Da Trach.
-The bridge secured, the 1st Battalion joined the 3rd, and both moved south of Duc Duc, prepared to continue on toward Da Trach.
-By nightfall on the 18th, the 2nd Battalion, 2nd Infantry, had also moved to Duc Duc base, as had a battery of 155 mm howitzers.
-Meanwhile, a battery of 175 mm guns moved into firing positions in the Quế Sơn Valley, within range of Duc Duc.
+The bridge secured, the 1st Battalion joined the 3rd, and both moved south of Đức Dục, prepared to continue on toward Da Trach.
+By nightfall on the 18th, the 2nd Battalion, 2nd Infantry, had also moved to Đức Dục base, as had a battery of 155 mm howitzers.
+Meanwhile, a battery of 175 mm guns moved into firing positions in the Quế Sơn Valley, within range of Đức Dục.
 These ARVN artillery positions soon received heavy and accurate counterbattery fire.
-The commander of the 2nd Infantry, Lieutenant colonel Vu Ngoc Huong, having assumed tactical command of all ARVN forces in the Duc Duc-Da Trach battlefield, had communications with only two platoons of the original Da Trach defense force by the evening of 18 July.
+The commander of the 2nd Infantry, Lieutenant colonel Vu Ngoc Huong, having assumed tactical command of all ARVN forces in the Đức Dục-Da Trach battlefield, had communications with only two platoons of the original Da Trach defense force by the evening of 18 July.

 The PAVN resumed its coordinated offensive in Quảng Nam in the pre-dawn hours of 19 July.
 A salvo of 35 122 mm rockets fell on Da Nang Air Base, damage to RVNAF operations was slight, although 16 people died and over 70 were wounded many of whom were civilians and military dependents.
-In the morning Duc Duc received 45 rocket and mortar rounds.
+In the morning Đức Dục received 45 rocket and mortar rounds.
 PAVN 130 mm guns hit an ARVN 105 mm battery and the 2nd Infantry's command post.
 Meanwhile, north of Đại Lộc on Route 540, the 370th RF Company repulsed a strong enemy attempt to interdict the ARVN line of communication, killing 30 of the attackers and capturing many weapons.